First-order Methods for Unconstrained Vector Optimization Problems: A Unified Majorization-Minimization Perspective: Introduction

-where $F:\mathbb{R}^{n}\rightarrow\mathbb{R}^{m}$ is differentiable.
+Let $K^{*}=\{c^{*}\in\mathbb{R}^{m}:\langle c^{*},y\rangle\geq0, \forall y\in K\}$ be the positive polar cone of $K$, and $C$ be a compact base of $K^{*}$, namely, $C$ is a convex set such that $0\notin \text{cl}C$ and $\mathrm{cone}(C)=K^{*}$.
 In vector optimization, it is often impossible to improve all objectives simultaneously with respect to the partial order.
 Therefore, the concept of optimality is defined as \textit{efficiency} \citep{J2011}, meaning that there is no better solution for an efficient solution.
 Specifically, the problem (\ref{VOP}) corresponds to a multiobjective optimization problem when $K=\mathbb{R}^{m}_{+}$, where $\mathbb{R}^{m}_{+}$ denotes the non-negative orthant of $\mathbb{R}^{m}$.
 Various applications of multiobjective optimization problems (MOPs) can be found in engineering \citep{MA2004}, economics \citep{TC2007,FW2014}, management science \citep{E1984}, environmental analysis \citep{LW1992}, machine learning \citep{SK2018,YL2021}, etc. Although many real-world problems reformulated as vector-valued problems adhere to the partial order induced by $\mathbb{R}^{m}_{+}$, some applications, such as portfolio selection in securities markets \citep{VOP1,VOP2}, require partial orders induced by closed convex cones other than the non-negative orthant.
 Consequently, vector optimization problems (VOPs) have garnered significant attention in recent years.
 Over the past two decades, descent methods have received increasing attention within the multiobjective optimization community, primarily due to the seminal work on the steepest descent method proposed by \citet{FS2000}.
 Inspired by Fliege and Svaiter's contributions, researchers have extended other numerical algorithms to solve multiobjective optimization problems (MOPs) \citep[see, e.g.,][]{FD2009,QG2011,P2014,FV2016,CL2016,MP2018,MP2019,TFY2019}.
 To the best of our knowledge, the study of descent methods for unconstrained vector optimization problems can be traced back to the work of \citet{GS2005}, who extended the steepest descent method for MOPs (SDMO) proposed by \citet{FS2000} to VOPs.
 In this context, the direction-finding subproblem at $x^{k}$ is formulated as follows: